h3rb/gml-pro/README.md

 - Audio section recently updated and bugs fixed.
 - No longer serving a GMZ, we are now serving a GMX folder
+- Updated to work flawlessly for GMS2, but remains an importable GMZ for legacy compatibility

 /*